A Grass-Roots Movement For Healthy Soil Spreads Among Farmers

 These include Monsanto, the seed and chemical company; food giants like General Mills and Walmart; also environmental organizations like the Union of Concerned Scientists and the Nature Conservancy.
 They're all talking about healthy soil as a way the farmers can help the environment.

 It's driven in part by concern over global warming.
 Tilling and draining soil have released enormous amounts of carbon dioxide over the years.
-Farming to promote healthier soil — which many are calling "regenerative farming" — puts some of that carbon back in the ground, slowing global warming.
+Regenerative farming puts some of that carbon back in the ground, slowing global warming.

 A coalition of food companies and environmental organizations has set up a new organization, the Soil Health Partnership, which in turn has signed up a hundred participating farmers — including Deb Gangwish, co-owner of PG Farms in Shelton, Nebraska.